sauravpradhan/AndroidGPXRecorder/README.md

 #ToDo's
 1) Show current location Latitude and Longitude in text in the homescreen of the app.

-2) Make GPX schema proper.
+2) Test it with most of the websites that takes GPX data

-3) Test it with most of the websites that takes GPX data.
+3) Android 10 Compatibility based on service restrictions.

 Would be happy if somebody wants to take this up forking the repo.